 Databricks Delta is in Private Preview.
-Contact your account manager to request access to the Private Preview.
+Contact your account manager or go to https://databricks.com/product/databricks-delta to request access.

 Databricks Delta is a transactional storage layer designed specifically to harness the power of Apache Spark and Databricks DBFS.
-Databricks Delta stores your data as Parquet files in DBFS and maintains a complete transaction log that efficiently tracks changes to the files.
+The core abstraction of Databricks Delta is a Databricks Delta table which is an optimized Spark table that stores your data as Parquet files in DBFS and maintains a transaction log that efficiently tracks changes to the table.

 - DELETES/UPDATES/UPSERTS - Writers can modify a dataset without interfering with jobs reading the dataset.